Last Updated: July 16, 2021

-- Client Care: In-person annual follow-ups are canceled until further notice, PADS staff will continue to actively support client teams remotely (phone, email, teleconference) or in-person in the case of emergency.
+- Client Care: Annual follow-ups have resumed ( with a mix of in person and virtual facilitation depending on the location of the team).
+PADS staff will continue to actively support client teams remotely (phone, email, teleconference) or in-person.

 - Volunteer intake is currently on hold as we develop online training and orientation curriculum.

 - Full information for volunteers on supports and changes in operations can be located at hydrant.pads.ca/covid19

 The Breeding program has resumed normal operations.
 The safety of our people and puppies are our utmost concern, and breedings will only be done if there is a volunteer who is comfortable whelping and rearing the litter, whether it is the dog’s regular caretaker, or a different volunteer or staff home.

 All currently booked events have been postponed, and PADS will not be accepting requests for future bookings until further notice.